Follow a Path, Not Random Classes

 Entrance Course – Foundations of Shodo

 Required for all students.
-Entrance lessons remain available even after you progress to the next stage.
+Entrance lessons remain available at every later stage of practice.

 Development Course – Expanding Your Practice

-Available only after Entrance completion.
-Earlier lessons remain accessible for continued review.
+Available after Entrance.
+All Entrance lessons remain accessible for continued grounding and review.

 Ongoing Practice – Deepening the Way